HoudaSebti/cra-pricer/README.md

-pricer for callable range accrual using Black Scholes Model.
+pricer for callable range accrual using Black Scholes Model and Libor Market Model (LMM)